 The sample period is the next parameter in the serial interface parameter menu.
 The sample period is the time period in seconds between temperature measurements transmitted from the serial interface.
-If the sample rate is set to 5, the bath transmits the current measurement over the serial interface approximately every five seconds.
+If the sample rate is set to 5, for instance, then the bath will transmit the current measurement over the serial interface approximately every five seconds.
 The automatic sampling is disabled with a sample period of 0.
 The sample period is indicated by,